DC801/BM-Badge/SD_Card/MAGE/docs_sources/MGE_obsidian_vault/MGS Variables/Variables (MGS).md

 }
 ```

 In most cases, human intuition is enough to predict whether a variable can decay into another type.
-(And most things can decay into a [[Bareword]], e.g. `true` and `1000ms`.)
+(And most things can decay into a [[bareword]], e.g. `true` and `1000ms`.)

-Most important to keep in mind is that a variable wanting to be a [[String]] will be satisfied by either a [[Bareword]] string or a [[Quoted String]], but barewords and quoted strings cannot be substituted for each other.
+Most important to keep in mind is that a variable wanting to be a [[string]] will be satisfied by either a [[bareword]] string or a [[quoted string]], but barewords and quoted strings cannot be substituted for each other.

 ## Types and Examples